khw-dev/Magic-Conch/README.md

    yarn dev
    ```

-4. Open your browser and go to `http://localhost:4000` to see your slider in action!
+4. Project will run on `http://localhost:4000`

 ## Usage